fastenhealth/fasten-onprem/memory-bank/progress.md

 ## Ongoing Activities / Immediate Next Steps (General Project)

-*   **Memory Bank Refresh:** The current primary activity is updating all memory bank documentation to accurately reflect the project's state.
+*   **Memory Bank Updated (May 9, 2025):** All memory bank documentation has been reviewed. `activeContext.md` and `progress.md` have been updated to reflect this.
+The memory bank is now considered current.
 *   **Maintenance & Bug Fixing:** Ongoing efforts to maintain the existing codebase and address any identified issues.
 *   **Dependency Updates:** Regular review and updating of backend and frontend dependencies.